madetech/nhs-virtual-visit/docs/runbook/08-deploying-to-azure.md

 ## Setting Secrets on Github

+To set up secrets on GitHub refer to [Github Documentation - Creating Secrets for a Repository](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository)

 The following are required to be set as GitHub secrets in the GitHub repository:

 ```